-In order to generate the genetically modified plants, hypocotyl leaves from in vitrocultivated, one-week-old seedlings of the S. nigrum inbred line Sn30 were inoculated with agrobacteria containing the transformation constructs between the border regions of the binary plasmids.

-Following transformation, antibiotic treatment was carried out to eliminate the agrobacteria.
+In order to generate the genetically modified plants, hypocotyl leaves from in vitro-cultivated, one-week-old seedlings of the S. nigrum inbred line Sn30 were inoculated with Agrobacteria containing the transformation constructs between the border regions of the binary plasmids.
+After transformation antibiotic treatment was carried out to eliminate the Agrobacteria.

-In contrast to the common wild-types of A. tumefaciens, the applied Agrobacterium strain LBA 4404 is "disarmed", i.e. it no longer has the capacity to induce tumours.
-In the unlikely, but theoretically conceivable, event that the inserted foreign genes are transferred to a cell of another plant via these agrobacteria, the cell would have to spontaneously regenerate into a whole, fertile plant to enable the foreign genes to enter the germ cells.
+In contrast to the common wild-type A. tumefaciens, the applied Agrobacterium strain LBA 4404 is "disarmed", i.e. it no longer has the capacity to induce tumours.
+In the unlikely, but theoretically conceivable, event that the inserted foreign genes are transferred to a cell of another plant via these Agrobacteria, the plant would have to spontaneously regenerate into a whole, fertile plant to enable the foreign genes to enter the germ cells.
 This is the only way that these genes could be passed on to the plant progeny.
 Such an event is not expected to occur under natural conditions.

-Assuming that the presence of small amounts of recombinant agrobacteria in the genetically modified plants cannot be ruled out, the potential transfer by conjugation of the binary plasmids contained in the agrobacteria to wild-type agrobacteria (A. tumefaciens or A. rhizogenes) present in the environment would also have to be considered, since these could, in turn, pass on the foreign genes to individual cells of other plants.
+Assuming that the presence of small amounts of recombinant Agrobacteria in the genetically modified plants cannot be ruled out, the potential transfer by conjugation of the binary plasmids contained in the Agrobacteria to wild-type Agrobacteria (A. tumefaciens or A. rhizogenes) present in the environment would also have to be considered, since these could, in turn, pass on the foreign genes to individual cells of other plants.

-In the case of infection and subsequent transformation via wild-type bacteria (A. tu-mefaciens or A. rhizogenes), a crown gall or hairy root tumour would develop from the transformed plant cell.
-Under natural conditions, such a tumour would not be expected to give rise to a plant.
+In the case of infection and subsequent transformation via wild-type bacteria (A. tumefaciens or A. rhizogenes) a crown gall or hairy root tumour would develop from the transformed plant cell.
+Under natural conditions such a tumour would not be expected to give rise to a plant.

-Furthermore, the transfer of the inserted genes from agrobacteria to other soil bacteria should be considered.
-Possible effects were already discussed under III.1.2.4.
+Furthermore, the transfer of the inserted genes from Agrobacteria to other soil bacteria should be considered.
+Possible effects have already been discussed under III.1.2.4.